razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 1. Design the mockups for all the different screen sizes.
    1. You can follow this nice guide on [how to start defining content for multiple screen sizes](https://web.dev/responsive-web-design-basics/#breakpoints)
-2. Pick the right version of the component for respective screen sizes.
+2. Pick the right version of the component for respective screen sizes using component variants in Figma.
 3. If for different screen sizes you want to render entirely different components(adaptive) then make sure to highlight it properly so the developers can understand it properly

 # Adoption strategy